 Sonoma County is one of the nation’s best examples of how a county and its cities can work together to preserve open spaces and promote smart growth.
 Lands at high risk—threatened in the next 10 years—has dropped by 70 percent since 2012 to 4,100 acres.

-One of Sonoma County’s strategies to protect their open spaces has been for voters and elected leaders to put in place an impressive set of land conservation policies.
+Sonoma County’s success in protecting open spaces has relied on voters and elected leaders putting in place an impressive set of land conservation policies.
 With Greenbelt Alliance’s leadership, voters in each of Sonoma County’s nine incorporated communities have approved urban growth boundaries (UGBs), drawing distinct lines where communities can and cannot grow.

 Sonoma County Conservation Action, Sierra Club